 Section 502.2.1.2 of the 2003 IECC includes steel-frame joist/rafter assembly ceilings.
 Because of the high conductivity of the steel framing members, a correction factor is applied to the cavity insulation R-values (Ric) to more accurately account for the metal stud conductivity.
 The correction factors used are shown in the following two tables.
 Applying a correction factor to cavity insulation, the steel-frame ceiling U_0 -factors are the inverse of the sum of the ceiling layer R-values as determined and shown by Equation (A.7).
-When the cavity R-value falls between the stated R-values of Tables A.4 and A.5 (ICC 2003, Table 502.2.1.2), a linearly interpolated correction factor will be computed.
+When the cavity R-value falls between the stated R-values of Tables A.5 and A.6 (ICC 2003, Table 502.2.1.2), a linearly interpolated correction factor will be computed.
+Heat flow paths for steel-frame joist/rafter assembly ceilings are shown in Table A.8.